-In October, 2001, I shifted back to cold Adelaide from temperate Sydney, and the cold weather was a shock!
+When I shifted back to cold Adelaide from temperate Sydney, the cold weather was a shock!
 It had me craving soups.
-In Sydney I was not so keen on the more traditional English and heavy European food any longer – I had turned towards more Indian, Asian and Spicy food.
-However, coming back into the cold in Adelaide from Sydney made me hunger for hearty food – like pasties, puddings and soups.
-How much heartier can you get than Barley Soup?
+In Sydney there is no need for European style heavy winter dishes – Sydney-siders gravitate more towards more Indian, Asian and Spicy food.
+However, the bone-chilling cold in Adelaide bought back the hunger for hearty food – pasties, puddings and soups.
+And how much heartier can you get than Barley Soup?

 Six large servings – you might consider making half the quantity, as this makes a lot of soup.

 |400 g barley, soaked in hot water for 45 minutes – while chopping and sauteeing the vegetables will be enough time||3 Tblspn olive oil||1 head celery, with leaves, roughly chopped – keep the chopped stalks and leaves separate|

 |1 red onion, peeled and chopped||1 fennel bulb, chopped – green leaves also chopped and kept separate||3 leeks, chopped|

 |2 garlic cloves, peeled and finely chopped||2 small red chillies, chopped||2 Tblspn each fresh parsley and mint|

 |4 fresh ripe tomatoes, skinned, seeded and chopped||2 litres vegetable stock||sea salt and freshly ground black pepper|